Update app to v2.5¶

 git add <conflicting-file> to add the changes.

 3. Update the app¶

-EzSystemsPlatformEEAssetsBundle by removing
+disable it by removing the

-new EzSystems\PlatformEEAssetsBundle\EzSystemsPlatformEEAssetsBundle(), from
+new EzSystems\PlatformEEAssetsBundle\EzSystemsPlatformEEAssetsBundle(), entry.

 In v2.5 it is still possible to use Assetic, like in earlier versions.

 However, if you are using the latest Bootstrap version,

 In this case, use Webpack Encore.
 See Importing assets from a bundle for more information.